1n4r1/1n4r1.github.io/_posts/2019-02-09-Hackthebox-Ypuffy-Writeup.md

 {% highlight shell %}
 AuthorizedPrincipalsCommand /usr/local/bin/curl http://127.0.0.1/sshauth?type=principals&username=%u
 {% endhighlight %}
-In "AuthorizedKeysCommand" section, a command to look up specified user's public key is specified.<br>
+In "AuthorizedKeysCommand" section, a command to look up user's public key is specified.<br>
 On the other hand, "AuthorizedPrincipalsCommand" is used for CA authentication.<br>
 By executing following command, we have interesting result.
 {% highlight shell %}